voxell-tech/UnityVoxelShatterPhysics/README.md

 > This repo is still under construction, it does not have any feature yet.

-This package's goal is to shatter Unity mesh into pieces based on different styles and constraints.
+This package's goal is to shatter Unity mesh into voxels in real-time.

 - [Unity Shatter Physics](#unity-shatter-physics)